prabalkaushik/Sentiment-Analysis-Liesure-industry/README.md

 ## Datasets

-The root folder includes CSV and XLSX files grouped by hotel star ratings (2–5 stars) and by review period:
+All review CSV files are stored in the `data/` directory and are grouped by hotel star ratings (2–5 stars) as well as the review period:

 - **Pre-COVID reviews**: `2star precovid*`, `3star precovid*`, `4star precovid*`, `5star precovid*`
 - **Post-COVID reviews**: `2star postcovid*`, `3star postcovid*`, `4star postcovid*`, `5star postcovid*`

-Each group contains both `.csv` and `.xlsx` versions of the scraped TripAdvisor reviews.
+Only the `.csv` versions of the scraped TripAdvisor reviews are kept in the repository.

 ## Notebooks